rdrnnrr/ytmusic-sync/README.md

 - **Activity Log & Progress** – monitor individual file status and an overall progress bar.

 > **Tip:** The default dry-run mode is perfect for validating your setup.
 Disable it only after verifying that authentication headers are configured.

+The desktop app remembers the headers file you select and will warn immediately if authentication fails so issues can be resolved before starting a large upload.

 ### 6. Build a Windows executable (optional)